Doves (band): Hiatus and side projects (2010–2018)

-Reformation and The Universal Want (2018–2020)
+Reformation, The Universal Want and Constellations for the Lonely (2018–present)

 At the end of 2018 the band members announced a series of gigs for 2019 and a tentative plan to explore new music together.
 As the series neared conclusion, Doves posted on Facebook that the 31 August 2019 and 6 September 2019 shows would be the last two concerts until they completed their new album.

 On 18 June 2020, the band released their first new music in ten years with a song entitled "Carousels".
 It and "Prisoners", released on 9 July, are from their new album, The Universal Want, which was released on 11 September 2020 and charted at number 1 in its first week.
-In October 2021, the band cancelled their upcoming tour, making a statement that "performing live isn't possible for us at this time or in the immediate future".
+In October 2021, the band cancelled their upcoming tour due to Goodwin's mental health, making a statement that "performing live isn't possible for us at this time or in the immediate future".

+On 4 November 2024, the band released a new single, "Renegade", alongside the announcement of their sixth studio album Constellations for the Lonely, which was eventually released on 28 February 2025.
+On 8 November, three "intimate" shows were announced for later in the month, with Goodwin not participating due to his mental health; the Williams brothers will share vocals alongside an expanded touring band.
+Doves later announced a tour in support of the album, without Goodwin and with the current touring band, for 2025.